-1. Students exit classroom via both doors and WALK in orderly lines.

-2. Students evacuate the building by designated routes to the assembly area (see evacuation map)

-3. NO TALKING IS PERMITED !!!
+- 1. Students exit classroom via both doors and WALK in orderly lines. - 2.
+Students evacuate the building by designated routes to the assembly area (see evacuation map) - 3.
+NO TALKING IS PERMITED!!!
+Students are reminded to not talk and listen for instructions - 4.
+Teachers: - a.
+Take your EMERGENCY FOLDER and attendance. - b.
+Check that all students are out the classroom. - c.
+Check that all exits are clear. - d.

-4. Teachers:

-a.
-Take your EMERGENCY FOLDER and attendance.

-b.
-Check that all students are out the classroom.

-c.
-Check that all exits are clear.

-d.
 Close the classroom door.
-DO NOT LOCK (Later entry may be required)

-5. In assembly area, teacher takes roll and accounts for each child.

-6. Students in classrooms other than their own are to remain with that class until given permission to rejoin their class by both teachers.

-7. Students remain in orderly and silent lines until all clear signal is given.
+DO NOT LOCK (Later entry may be required) - 5.
+In assembly area, teacher takes roll and accounts for each child. - Students in classrooms other than their own are to remain with that class until given permission to rejoin their class by both teachers. - 7.
+Students remain in orderly and silent lines until all clear signal is given.

 Procedure Used Before School During Lunch and Nutrition

-1. Students WALK to the assigned place on the yard where they meet their ADVISOR.

-2. Students wait in orderly and silent lines for their teacher, or other supervising adult, to conduct them totheir proper assembly area.
+- 1. Students WALK to the assigned place on the yard where they meet their ADVISOR. - Students wait in orderly and silent lines for their teacher, or other supervising adult, to conduct them to their proper assembly area.